Wick, Caithness: Historic descriptions of Wick

 In 1726, a writer described the town of Wick this way:

-The burgh of Wick, a small toun of little trade, lyes on the east end of the church and north side of the water, where it runs into the sea, and before it, is a bay formed more than a mile [1.5 km] in breadth between the Head of Wick on the north and the Head of Old Wick on the south with a harbour at the end of the toun to which ships of between 20 and 30 last burden can come in safely.
+The burgh of Wick, a small toun of little trade, lyes on the east end of the church and north side of the water, where it runs into the sea, and before it, is a bay formed more than a mile in between the Head of Wick on the north and the Head of Old Wick on the south with a harbour at the end of the toun to which ships of between 20 and 30 last burden can come in safely.
 There is a bridge at the toun of Wick for the convenience of the parish of eleven pillars built with loose stones and only timber laid over them.
 They are maintained by the south side of the parish for carrying them to the church, the water being broad there by the swelling of the tide.

+In 1787, an itinerant schoolteacher drew this picture of education in Wick:

+The two most celebrated seminaries for females that I have any recollection of in Wick during the olden time were Mrs. Mary Groat's, a cousin of John's, and Mrs. Madge Macleod's.
+Desks, seats, and the fine arts were alike unknown in these primitive days, and the favourite position of the interesting creatures as they pursued their literary studies was that of squatting, Indian fashion, on the floor or, in the phraseology of the time, on their currie-hunkers.
+Scotch was taught in the approved Caithness fashion, but English was totally unknown.
+Spelling was considered quite superfluous, and, as to grammar, I question whether the word was ever heard pronounced between the Kirk and the Shore.
+A few sheets of writing paper were, by some inconceivable process, scrawled over with hieroglyphics, which it required no small talent to decipher, but, then, the mammas of the time had the satisfaction of being conscious that their daughters were unable to pen anything in the shape of billet doux.
+Music, drawing, French, &c., were all totally out of the question.
+A vagrant dancing master came occasionally to the town to put life and mettle into their heels, but grace and manner were completely neglected.
+Such was female education.

 In 1868, Scottish author Robert Louis Stevenson stayed in Wick while his uncle, Alan Stevenson, a lighthouse engineer, was overseeing the construction of Noss Head Lighthouse, which opened in 1869.
 He wrote a letter to his mother describing the town: